 (2nd column at right): Tahitian black pearls(about 11mm) with princess-cut stones, quality white south sea pealrs (9mm) and grey south sea pearls (12mm).

-I started with the 9mm south sea pearls (my very first south sea pearl set) and decided to try on the bigger pearls after AJ gifted me with the grey south sea pearl earrings.
+My first pearl purchase was the 9mm south sea pearls, and then I went on to bigger pearls when AJ gifted me with the grey south sea pearl earrings.

 Finding the golden south sea was pure luck as I saw these being sold at eBay for just P8,000!
 Had them appraised at Jewelmer in Makati and was told that they are valued at P20,000!
 Lucky me!

-The rest were bought from my trusted jewellers and if not for their generous lay-away plans, I wouldn’t be able to collect this many right now.
+The rest were bought from my trusted jewelers and if not for their generous lay-away plans, I wouldn’t be able to collect this many right now.

 Next in my wish list is to own a strand of south sea pearl necklace.
 This one’s gonna cost me half-a-million but I can avoid that by slowly building up on my loose pearl collection and have them made into a necklace later.
 My dream necklace is going to look like this: